-The Residence is licensed for eight beds and staffing of the residential program is provided twenty four hours a day seven days a week.
+The Live-In Treatment program is licensed for seven beds and staffing of the Live-In Treatment is provided twenty four hours a day seven days a week.

 - To assist the family in shifting family dynamics to facilitate a healthy change in their adolescent.

-- To return the youth to the home environment whenever possible; or to other suitable community living arrangements
+- To return the adolescent to the family or to other suitable living arrangement.

-The 10 bed Residential program in Whitby provides short-term treatment and assessment to adolescents in the East Region.
-Referrals in Durham Region can be made directly to Frontenac Youth Services or through Durham Case Coordination Services.
-All out of area referrals are made through that region’s local case coordination service.
+The 10 bed Live-In Treatment program in Whitby provides short-term assessment and treatment to adolescents in the East Region.
+Referrals in Durham come through Central Intake and must be connected (by self referral) to Durham Case Coordination Services.
+All out of area referrals are made through that region’s local Intensive Coordination Services.
 Priority for placements is determined by Frontenac Youth Services based on need and crisis potential at the time of referral, and are reviewed monthly at LIT APP (Live-In Treatment Admission Prioritization Process).

 Children/adolescents admitted to this program are considered “Complex Care” (severe needs/problems in a minimum of two areas) and unable to manage within a family or community setting.
 It is presumed all available “in-home” and respite resources will have been tried and have not been successful.

 - Six month assessment placement for complex care youth to help determine long-term planning and any specialized needs

 - Provide a setting where the youth can learn to solve problems and develop self-care skills

 - Provide youth with opportunities to develop social skills and to become more independent and self-sufficient